History of science and technology in Africa: West Africa and the Sahel

 The Ghana Empire, Mali Empire, and Songhay Empire were major exporters of gold, iron, tin, slaves, spears, javelin, arrows, bows, whips of hippo hide.
 They imported salt, horses, wheat, raisins, cowries, dates, copper, henna, olives, tanned hides, silk, cloth, brocade, Venetian pearls, mirrors, and tobacco.
 All these empires massively influenced world economics since they controlled 80% of the worlds gold that Europe and the Islamic world depended on (gold from the Mali Empire was the main source for the manufacture of coins in the Muslim world and Europe).
 European states even took loans from African states as the gold from west Africa funded the trade imbalance with the east for spices.

-Some of the currencies used in the Sahel included paper debt or IOU's for long distance trade, gold coins, and the mitkal (gold dust) currency.
+Some of the currencies used in the Sahel included paper debt or IOU's for long-distance trade, gold coins, and the mitkal (gold dust) currency.
 Gold dust that weighed 4.6 grams was equivalent to 500 or 3,000 cowries.
 Square cloth, four spans on each side, called chigguiya was used around the Senegal River.

 In Kanem cloth was the major currency.
 A cloth currency called dandi was also in widespread use.

 The Akan used goldweight that they called "Sika-yôbwê"(stone of gold) as their currency.
 They used a system of computing weight consisting of 11 units.
 The value of the weight were also numerically represented using two signs.

 East Africa

 Aksum exported ivory, glass crystal, brass, copper, myrrh, and frankincense.
 The Aksumites imported silver, gold, olive oil, and wine.
-The Aksumites produced coins around 270 CE, under the rule of king Endubis.
+The Aksumites produced coins around 270 CE, under the rule of King Endybis.
 Aksumite coins were issued in gold, silver, and bronze.

 The Swahili served as middlemen.
 They connected African goods to Asian markets and Asian goods to African markets.
 Their most in demand export was Ivory.
 They exported ambergris, gold, leopard skins, slaves, and tortoise shell.
 They imported pottery and glassware from Asia.
 They also manufactured items such as cotton, glass and shell beads.
 Imports and locally manufactured goods were used as trade to acquire African goods.
 Trade links included the Arabian Peninsula, Persia, India, and China.
 The Swahili also minted silver and copper coins.